ElenaMerelo/PDOO/pdoo_things_to_remember.md

 Several answers:

 That's fine.
 To understand the above, you have to understand the nature of abstract classes first.
 They are similar to interfaces in that respect.
-This is what Oracle say about this here.
+This is what Oracle says about this:

     Abstract classes are similar to interfaces.
 You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.